 When you first enter your home, look for damaged weather seals around the door and cracks in the caulking where the exterior finish meets the door frame.
-You may also want to check to make sure the seal in the glass is ok.
+You may also want to check to make sure the seal in the glass is okay.
 If it is broken, there will be a hazy look and/or moisture in between the glass panes.

 Other Windows and Doors